elastisys/terms/terms-of-service.md

 - that the authorized employees process the Personal Data only in accordance with this DPA and the Processor's instructions and
 - that each authorized employee is bound by a confidentiality undertaking towards the Processor in relation to the Personal Data.

-**A1.3.3** The Sub-processor shall notify the Processor without undue delay after becoming aware of a personal data breach.
+**A1.3.3** The Sub-processor shall notify the Processor without undue delay and in no case later than 24 hours after becoming aware of a personal data breach.
 Such notification shall, where possible, at least contain the information described in Article 33.3 of the GDPR.

 ## A1.4 The sub-processor's obligations to assist